kuberhealthy/kuberhealthy/cmd/deployment-check/README.md

 A successful run implies that a deployment and service can be brought up and the corresponding hostname endpoint returns a `200 OK` response.
 A failure implies that an error occurred anywhere in the deployment creation, service creation, HTTP request, or tear down process -- resulting in an error report to the _Kuberhealthy_ status page.

+#### Check Steps

+This check follows the list of actions in order during the run of the check:
+1. Looks for old services and deployments belonging to this check and cleans them up.
+2. Creates a deployment configuration, applies it to the namespace, and waits for the deployment to come up.
+3. Creates a service configuration, applies it to the namespace, and waits for the service to come up.
+4. Makes an HTTP Get request to the service endpoint, looking for a `200 OK`.

+__IF ROLLING-UPDATE OPTION IS ENABLED__
+5. Creates an updated deployment configuration, applies it to the namespace, and waits for the deployment to complete its rolling-update.
+6. Makes a second HTTP Get request to the servicee endpoint, looking for another `200 OK`.

+#### Check Details

 - Namespace: kuberhealthy
 - Timeout: 5 minutes
 - Check Interval: 30 minutes